 Canada and ten other countries recently concluded discussions and agreed on the draft text of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership ("CPTPP"), which is intended to allow for preferential market access among the countries that are parties to the CPTPP.
-The text of CPTPP has not been finalized or published and the agreement remains subject to ratification by the governments of each of the countries involved.
+On December 30, 2018 the CPTPP came into force for the first six countries to ratify the agreement - Canada, Australia, Japan, Mexico, New Zealand, and Singapore.
+On January 14, 2019, the CPTPP came into force for Vietnam.
+While it is uncertain what effect CPTPP will have on the crude oil and natural gas industry in Canada, the lack of available infrastructure for the offshore export of crude oil and natural gas may limit the ability of Canadian crude oil and natural gas producers to benefit from such trade agreements.